 About Cryptshare and Befine Solutions

-The owner-managed Befine Solutions AG develops and supplies software solutions that help companies support, optimise, and secure their processes.
-Founded in the year 2000, the company with now almost forty employees has its headquarter and development site located in Freiburg im Breisgau, Germany.
-Further sales offices are located in Great Britain, the Netherlands, and the USA.
+Founded in the year 2000, the company now with over fifty employees has its headquarter and development team located in Freiburg im Breisgau, Germany.
+There are sales locations in the UK, US and the Netherlands.

 The focus is on Cryptshare, a communication solution for the exchange of sensitive business information.
-It makes it possible to send and receive e-mails and large files ad-hoc – secure, easy and at low cost.
-Cryptshare also offers auditability which helps companies to follow compliance rules and regulations.
-Today more than 1000 companies in over 30 countries use Cryptshare with nearly 2.5 million users.
+It makes it possible to send and receive e-mails and large files ad-hoc, securely, easily and at low cost.
+Cryptshare also offers auditability which helps companies meet compliance rules and regulations.
+Today more than 1.400 companies with about 3.0 million users in over 80 countries use Cryptshare.
 This success is underlined by the “Cybersecurity Excellence Award 2017”.